libapps/libapps-mirror/nassh/doc/FAQ.md

   In Chrome OS, Ctrl+Shift+Space and Ctrl+Space are used to cycle through keyboard input methods.
 By default, hterm will capture these.
-You can add custom bindings for these in the 'keybindings' settings to pass them along to the OS instead.
+You can turn on the 'keybindings-os-defaults' setting, or add custom bindings for these in the 'keybindings' settings to pass them along to the OS instead.

      {
        "Ctrl+Shift+Space": "PASS",